Let's Do It Again (1975 film): Plot

-Following the stunning outcome, Billy and Clyde are nowhere to be found.
-Realizing that he stands to lose $100,000, Mack tries to intercept Dee Dee (who placed her bet with one of Mack's bookies), but just misses her after she's collected the money and departed with Clyde.
+Following this outcome, Billy and Clyde are nowhere to be found.
+Realizing that he stands to lose $100,000, Mack tries to intercept Dee Dee (who placed her bet with one of Mack's bookies), but misses her after she has collected the money and departed with Clyde.
 Mack realizes that Smalls must have also been taken in by the same scheme, and tries to call him but to no avail, as Billy has bribed the telephone operator at Smalls' hotel to intercept his calls.
 Meanwhile, Beth goes to collect her $100,000 winnings from Smalls, during which Billy pretends to be the head of "the Syndicate" in Chicago, when Smalls initially refuses to pay.
-Mack and his crew rush over to Smalls' hotel, once again just missing their target after the winnings have been collected.
-After sending Beth and Dee Dee away with the money, Billy and Clyde lead Mack, Smalls, and their combined crews on a chase through several apartment buildings, which ends up at the local police department where Clyde and Billy had previously been detained.
-Here, Billy quietly advises Smalls and Mack to go along with what he's about to say; he then proceeds to tell a story about how both gangsters had eagerly rushed into the police department in order to donate money to the police youth community center fund (which Lt.
-Bottomley had been loudly complaining about prior to meeting Billy and Clyde).
-Clyde then proceeds to hand $20,000 in cash to Lt.
-Bottomley, saying both Smalls and Mack were each donating $10,000 (as well as taking another $5,000 from both gangsters for a donation to their Atlanta nursery school fund), before returning the rest of the money to both Smalls and Mack.
-Though Mack initially threatens to still get Billy and Clyde, Clyde informs both Mack and Smalls that he has a letter locked in Lt.
-Bottomley's safe with evidence of all their dealings; Lt.
-Bottomley adds that if he ever hears they have harassed Billy and Clyde or if the two come up missing, both Mack and Smalls will be thrown in jail for a very long time, ending with admonishing both the gangsters to leave New Orleans.
-The movie finishes with Billy, Clyde, Beth and Dee Dee driving back home to Atlanta.
+Mack and his crew rush over to Smalls' hotel, again missing their target after the winnings have been collected.
+After sending Beth and Dee Dee away with the money, Billy and Clyde lead Mack, Smalls, and their combined crews on a chase through apartment buildings, which ends up at the local police department where Clyde and Billy had previously been detained.
+Here, Billy advises Smalls and Mack to go along with what he is about to say; he then proceeds to tell a story about how both gangsters had eagerly rushed into the police department to donate money to the police youth community center fund (which Bottomley had been loudly complaining about prior to meeting Billy and Clyde).
+Clyde then proceeds to hand $20,000 in cash to Bottomley, saying both Smalls and Mack were each donating $10,000 (as well as taking another $5,000 from both gangsters for a donation to their Atlanta nursery school fund), before returning the rest of the money to both Smalls and Mack.
+Though Mack initially threatens to still get Billy and Clyde, Clyde informs both Mack and Smalls that he has a letter locked in Bottomley's safe with evidence of all their dealings; Bottomley adds that if he ever hears they have harassed Billy and Clyde or if the two come up missing, both Mack and Smalls will be thrown in jail for a very long time, ending with admonishing both the gangsters to leave New Orleans.
+Billy, Clyde, Beth and Dee Dee drive back home to Atlanta.
 Billy jokes that they should rig a fight involving heavyweight champion, Muhammad Ali and entertainer Sammy Davis Jr.